RTEMS/rtems-docs/cpu-supplement/arm.rst

 Symmetric Multiprocessing
 =========================

-SMP is supported on ARMv7-A.  Available platforms are the Altera Cyclone V and the Xilinx Zynq.
+SMP is supported on ARMv7-A.  Available platforms are

+- Altera Cyclone V,

+- NXP i.MX 7, and

+- Xilinx Zynq.

 Thread-Local Storage
 ====================